godotengine/godot-vscode-plugin/README.md

 - Godot 3.2 and above is required.

 ### Why isn't intellisense showing up my script members for me?
-- The GDScript is a dynamic typed script language the tool may can infer all the variable types as you want.
+- The GDScript is a dynamic typed script language the tool cannot infer all the variable types as you want.
-- You can turn on the `Smart Mode` in godot editor `Editor Settings > Language Server` check the `Enable Smart Resolve`.
+- You can turn on the `Smart Mode` in godot editor `Editor Settings > Language Server` by check the `Enable Smart Resolve`.